 The Bonds will be issued by means of a book-entry-only system evidencing ownership and transfer of the Bonds on the records of The Depository Trust Company ("DTC") and its participants.
 Details of payment of the Bonds are more fully described in this Official Statement.
-The Bonds will bear interest from their delivery date and interest will be payable on September 1, 2005 and semiannually thereafter on March 1 and September 1 calculated on the basis of a 360-day year of twelve 30-day months.
-The Bonds are subject to redemption prior to maturity, as more fully described herein.
+The Bonds are variable rate bonds that may be in the Daily Mode, Weekly Mode, Flexible Mode, Term Mode or ARS Mode.
+The Bonds initially will be in the Weekly Mode and will bear interest at Weekly Rates determined by the Remarketing Agent as described herein.
+So long as the Bonds are in the Weekly Mode, the Interest Payment Date will be the first Business Day of each month.
+Bonds in the Weekly Mode may be purchased upon demand of the registered owners thereof provided in the manner described herein.
+All Bonds will bear interest in the same mode.
+The Bonds are subject to optional redemption, mandatory sinking fund redemption and optional and mandatory tender for purchase prior to maturity, as more fully described herein.

 The Bonds will constitute general obligations of The Commonwealth of Massachusetts (the "Commonwealth"), and the full faith and credit of the Commonwealth will be pledged to the payment of the principal of and interest on the Bonds.
-However, for information regarding certain statutory limits on state tax revenue growth and on expenditures for debt service, see "SECURITY FOR THE BONDS" (herein) and the Information Statement (referred to herein) under the headings "COMMONWEALTH REVENUES - Limitations on Tax Revenues" and "LONG-TERM LIABILITIES - General Authority to Borrow; Limit on Debt Service Appropriations."
+However, for information regarding certain statutory limits on the state tax revenue growth and on expenditures for debt service, see "Security for The Bonds" (herein) and the Commonwealth Information Statement (referred to herein) under the headings "Commonwealth Revenues" and "Long-Term Liabilities - General Authority to Borrow; Limit on Debt Service Appropriations."